-3.3.2.
-Visitor accommodation conversion to housing equivalent units household unit is assumed to be 2.7 people, then each person is equivalent to 37% of a household unit, and so the conversion factor for visitor accommodation would be 0.37.
+3.3.2 Visitor accommodation conversion to housing equivalent units

+Visitor accommodation is usually made up of a number of beds catering for a maximum number of people rather than household units.
+The number of HEUs is calculated by using a household conversion factor.
+Given that an average household unit is assumed to be 2.7 people, then each person is equivalent to 37% of a household unit, and so the conversion factor for visitor accommodation would be 0.37.
 For example, the HEU arising from visitor accommodation catering for a maximum of 200 people would be 74 HEUs.

 This is based on 100% occupancy which is generally never achieved.
-This policy therefore recognises that 100% occupancy is not appropriate and has assumed a 60% occupancy rate instead.
+This policy recognises that 100% occupancy is not appropriate and has assumed a 60% occupancy rate instead.
 This means the HEU conversion factor is 0.222 for visitor accommodation (60% of 0.37).